-Students seeking admission to the Teacher Education Program must submit the following:
+Students seeking admission to the Teacher Education Program must complete the following:

-- Complete Application
+- ➤ Application to the Teacher Education Program

 - Background Check

-- ➤ Writing Sample must have a passing score of 20/32
+- ➤ Writing Sample with a passing score of 20/32

-- Resume
+- > Resume

-- ➤ Three Recommendations (Student Academic Advisor, Education Faculty Member, and a full-time faculty member of King University (Non-King faculty and staff may be approved by the Dean, Teacher Education Program Coordinator, or the Compliance Officer)
+- ➤ Three Recommendations (Education Faculty or any full-time or adjunct faculty of King University are preferred.
+King student academic advisors, workstudy supervisors, coaches, or non-King faculty and staff must be first approved by the Dean, Teacher Education Program Coordinator, or the Compliance Officer.)

+- > Interview with Education Faculty

+- > Assessment of Entry Skills

+- Praxis I Core Academic Skills Assessments

+- o 5713 Reading

+- o 5723 Writing

+- o 5733 Math

+- \circ OR

-- ➤ ACT Score of 22 or higher
+- ACT Score of 21 or higher

-OR
+- o OR

-SAT - Score of 1080 or higher (Math & Reading)
+- SAT Score of 1080 or higher (Math & Reading)